wolfSSL/wolfssl-examples/pkcs7/README.md

 $ sudo make install
 ```

-Note, some examples require "--with-libz" and "--enable-pwdbased".
-To build
+Note, some examples require additional features, such as "--with-libz" and
-wolfSSL with support for all examples, use:
+"--enable-pwdbased".
+To build wolfSSL with support for all examples, use:

 ```
-$ ./configure --enable-pkcs7 --enable-pwdbased --with-libz
+$ ./configure --enable-pkcs7 --enable-pwdbased --enable-cryptocb --with-libz CFLAGS="-DWOLFSSL_DER_TO_PEM"
 $ make
 $ sudo make install
 ```